-Please see the enclosed Paddock Plan.

-Please ensure that all competitors do not park across the emergency lanes.
+Please see the Paddock Plan in Section 24.
+Please ensure that you do not park across the emergency lanes.
 Any competitor/team that have stationed themselves in the incorrect place in the paddocks and has refused to move when asked by a BRSCC official may be reported to the Clerk of the Course.